-When injection procedures are performed in conjunction with cardiac catheterization, these services do not include introduction of catheters but do include repositioning of catheters when necessary and use of automatic power injectors.
-Injection procedures 93539-93545 represent separate identifiable services and may be coded in conjunction with one another when appropriate.
-The technical details of angiography, supervision of filming and processing, interpretation and report are not included.
-To report imaging supervision, interpretation and report, use code 93555 and/or 93556.
+When contrast injection(s) are performed in conjunction with cardiac catheterization for congenital cardiac anomalies (93530-93533), see 93563-93568.
+Injection procedure codes 93563-93568 include imaging supervision, interpretation, and report.

+Injection procedures 93563-93568 represent separate identifiable services and may be coded in conjunction with one another when appropriate.
+The technical details of angiography, supervision of filming and processing, interpretation, and report are included.